yaowenqiang/kafka/NOTES2.md

 + At any time only ONE broker can be a leader for a given partition
 + Only that leader can receive and serve data for a partition
-+ the other brokers will synchronize the data
++ the other brokers will synchronous the data
 + therefore each partition has one leader and multiple ISR)(in-sync replica)